Alice in Borderland (TV series): Main

 A young yet dangerous member of "the Beach".
 He is described as being "aggressive due to his complicated past" and is part of "the Militants".
 Before arriving in the Borderland, he was often bullied by other students at his high school.
+He makes a cameo in season 3, having become a better person after returning from the Borderland and revealing he now works hard for the sake of his child.